 Regardless of future job prospects, the English language is necessary for living - surviving - in the twenty-first century.
 We want to ensure that Syrian refugees have the opportunity to learn, and eventually, master, this survival tool.

-To do so, we focus on teaching English essentials, and basic conversational English.
+To do so, we focus on teaching English essentials for the web, and basic conversational English.
 Once a base has been established, we leave students with the ability to teach themselves by searching and learning online, and constantly asking questions.

-For our older students, we introduce the concepts of entrepreneurship, and through an interactive activity, help in setting up our students' first micro-business.
+For our older students, we introduce the concepts of entrepreneurship, framed through the perspective of problem-solving.

 Another essential part of the curriculum teaches basic ICT (internet and communication technology) skills.
 Through online scavenger hunts, and student-directed SOLE sessions, we encourage students to use technology to learn more about whatever they are interested in.